acheronfail/pixel-picker/README.md

 PixelPicker provides some neat options:

+* **Show Grid**
+    * Whether or not to show a grid around the pixels in the picker's preview.
+* **Color Space**
+    * Computer screens are complex things, and have various different color spaces.
+You can either leave this setting as its default (it will choose the default color space of your screen) or you can specify a specific color space and PixelPicker will try and use that instead (compatibility depends on your computer's screen/monitor).
 * **Color Format**
     * How should the color be copied when you select it?
 Examples include CSS Hex: `#aabbcc`, or Java RGB: `new Color(158, 198, 117)`, etc.
+* **Magnification**
+	- How far in should the preview zoom/how big should each pixel be?
 * **Focus Modifier**
     * Choose which modifier activates focus mode.
-When focus mode is active, the picker zooms closer in, and your mouse moves slower to help you pick the right pixel.
+When focus mode is active, the picker zooms even closer in, and your mouse moves slower to help you pick the right pixel.
-* **Color Space**
-    * Computer screens are complex things, and have various different color spaces.
-You can either leave this setting as its default (it will choose the default color space of your screen) or you can specify a specific color space and PixelPicker will try and use that instead (compatibility depends on your computer's screen/monitor).
-* **Show Grid**
-    * Whether or not to show a grid around the pixels in the picker's preview.
 * **Float Precision**
     * This controls how many digits will come after the decimal point when using float-based color formats.
 * **Picker Shortcut**